-Revenue and earnings reporting for continued operations pertains only to business operations that are expected to remain in the company’s portfolio for the foreseeable future.
+Revenue and earnings reporting for continuing operations pertains only to business operations that are expected to remain in the company’s portfolio for the foreseeable future; opposite of discontinued operations.

 |Convertible bond||A bond that can or must be converted into company stock at a pre-determined ratio.
 Conversion rights, unlike warrants, cannot be traded separately from the bond.|

 |Core earnings per share (core EPS)||Earnings per share, plus / minus amortization and impairment losses / impairment loss reversals of intangible assets and impairment losses / impairment loss reversals on property, plant and equipment, plus special charges, minus special gains (other than amortization and impairment losses / impairment loss reversals), plus / minus the related tax effects and the share of the adjustments attributable to noncontrolling interest; this indicator facilitates the comparability of performance over time.
 It is not defined in the International Financial Reporting Standards.|

 |Corporate compliance||Corporate compliance comprises the observance of statutory and company regulations on lawful and responsible conduct.|